DaveTrost/bus-mall/README.md

   - Thank you Sam J for the help!!
 - set fixed height on image tiles - DONE
 - fix +/- text size on instructions drawer - DONE
-- show total number of selections on an alternate axis
-  - datasets property: yAxisID: 'first-y-axis',
 - stacked axis
-- status message
+- status bar